-Because I was able to get the tomatoes and beans for so cheap I had room in the budget to spring for some fancy schmancy rosemary olive oil bread to use as the vehicle for the balsamic tomatoes and white beans.
-If you don’t want to do bread, you could always pile these jammy tomatoes and beans on top of a little pasta (any shape), or if you plan ahead make some no-knead bread yourself for super cheap!
+A good sturdy artisan bread is the best vehicle for these saucy balsamic tomatoes and white beans.
+If you don’t want to do bread, you could always pile these jammy tomatoes and beans on top of a little pasta (any shape).
+Or, if you plan ahead, you can make some no-knead bread yourself for super cheap!

 I priced these per toast and today I actually just ate the toast by itself (I had a large breakfast), but for a more full meal I suggest serving this with a nice green salad or even some roasted vegetables.
 The Garlic Toast with Balsamic Tomatoes and White Beans is more filling than it appears.